-The reason for the airplane mode requirement while flying is that the RF signals emitting from mobile devices may interfere with various sensors and equipment on commercial airplanes.
+The reason for the airplane mode requirement while flying is that the RF signals emitting from mobile devices may interfere with various sensors and equipment on commercial airplanes, especially if there is a high volume of RF traffic.
 If you accidentally forget to enable airplane mode, don’t worry, the plane won’t fall out of the sky.
 But it’s better to be safe than sorry, right?
 As a bonus, by disabling these RF signals, airplane mode can help reduce your exposure to EMF radiation!

 What is EMF Radiation?

 All cell phones emit EMF radiation, which is comprised of Extremely Low Frequency (ELF) radiation and Radio Frequency (RF) radiation.
-ELF is emitted by every electronic device with a plug or battery and, as mentioned above, RF is emitted when your cell phone or other mobile device connects to a cell tower, WiFi router, or Bluetooth accessory.
+ELF is emitted by every electronic device with a plug or battery.
+On top of that, RF is emitted when your cell phone or other mobile device connects to a cell tower, WiFi router, or Bluetooth accessory.

 In this new ‘Digital Age,’ cell phones and other mobile devices are here to stay, but that doesn’t mean you must always expose yourself to their harmful EMF emissions.
 Putting your device into airplane mode will eliminate RF radiation, which dramatically reduces the amount of overall EMF radiation emissions.

 What Can You Do While in Airplane Mode?

 With a phone set in full airplane mode, you can: